 Weighing as much as 62,500 kg, semi-trucks barrel down highways throughout Nova Scotia as they haul freight from ports and make deliveries across the province.
 Due to their immense size, commercial trucks cause some of the most devastating accidents on our highways.

-Truck accidents often cause serious injuries, and sometimes even death – especially for the occupants of smaller vehicles involved in the accident.
+Trucking accidents often cause serious injuries, and sometimes even death – especially for the occupants of smaller vehicles involved in the accident.
 The losses of a truck accident victim can extend far beyond physical injuries.
 Accident victims often suffer emotional distress, decreased earning potential, loss of enjoyment of life, and many other problems.

 If you or a loved one has been injured in a truck accident due to another driver’s negligent or reckless behavior, the experienced truck accident lawyers of Valent Legal are here to help you recover the compensation you are legally entitled to.

 Although no amount of money could ever truly make up for what you have suffered, a financial settlement ensures that you are able to pay for your treatment needs and take time off from work to heal, without worrying about your family’s finances.
-To find out what our firm can do for you, contact our Halifax office today for a free claim review and discussion about your legal options.
+To find out what our lawyers can do for you, contact our Halifax office today for a free truck accident claim review and discussion about your legal options.

-Why Truck Accident Cases Are More Complicated
+Why Are Truck Accident Cases More Complicated?

 Truck accident claims are often much more complicated than accidents involving only cars for reasons such as:

 - Severity of injuries.
 People who are involved in truck accidents are at higher risk of suffering severe or fatal injuries than those who are involved in accidents that involve only passenger cars, SUVs, or pickups.
 The more serious the injury, the more complex the recovery is likely to be.
 The reason for this is twofold.
 First, when a serious injury is sustained, the injured person often seeks compensation for future losses that can be hard to calculate – for example, future anticipated medical expenses, or lost earning capacity.
-Second, the more money that is at stake, the harder insurance companies and defendants will fight to avoid payment or minimize what they have to pay out.
+Second, the more money that is at stake, the harder insurance companies and defendants will fight to avoid payment or minimize what they have to payout.

 - Proving fault.
 Proving fault in a truck accident case generally requires the plaintiff’s lawyers to conduct a significant amount of investigative work in order to build their case.
 For example, it can take quite a lot of investigative work to show that a truck was improperly loaded, that its brakes were not properly maintained, or that its driver was overworked or fatigued.

 - Multiple potential sources for recovery.
 Truck accident injury lawsuits often name more than one defendant.
-This fact alone makes these cases much more complex, legally speaking, than an ordinary car accident in which only one defendant is likely to be named.
+This fact alone makes these cases much more complex, legally speaking, than an ordinary auto accident in which only one defendant is likely to be named.
 The reason that multiple defendants are often named in truck accident injury cases is discussed in the following section.

-Truck Accident Liability in Nova Scotia
+Determining Truck Accident Liability in Nova Scotia